weecology/sad-comparison/chapter2.md

      Data Collection

-Data were hand entered into a raw data file as they came from the original source or extracted from the original source computationally.
-All the data initially collected were not included in the final summary, because they were not deemed suitable for inclusion in the final database.
+Data were hand entered into a raw data file as they came from the original source or extracted from the original source computationally and then manually checked for consistency with the original source.
+All the data initially collected were not included in the final database, because they were not deemed suitable for inclusion in the final product.

-The data have not been updated taxonomically; the species names were kept as given in the original source.
+Species names were kept as given in the original source.